Linear Aggregation in Tree-based Estimators: Introduction

 While it is always possible to bootstrap these algorithms and combine them with ideas introduced in Random Forests \citep{breiman2001random}, these ideas were mainly studied as regression trees, even though one would expect better predictive power and smoother prediction surfaces in the bagged versions \citep{buhlmann2002analyzing}.
 Additionally, some of these algorithms would be computationally too expensive to be used in a bagged version.

-However, there has been some work done combining RF and bagged trees with linear models. \cite{bloniarz2016supervised} followed ideas by \cite{hothorn2004bagging}, \cite{lin2006random}, and \cite{meinshausen2006quantile} to interpret random forests as an adaptive potential nearest neighbor method.
-Their method, SILO (Supervised Local modeling), uses the random forests algorithm to provide a distance measure, $w$, based on the proximity distance of random forests, and it then defines the random forests prediction, $\hat g(x)$, as a local linear model \citep{stone1977consistent} via the following two step process:
+However, there has been some work done combining RF and bagged trees with linear models. \cite{bloniarz2016supervised} interpret random forests as an adaptive potential nearest neighbor method, following ideas by \cite{hothorn2004bagging}, \cite{lin2006random}, and \cite{meinshausen2006quantile}.
+Their method, SILO (Supervised Local modeling), uses the random forests algorithm to provide a distance measure, $w$, based on the proximity distance of random forests.
+It then defines the random forests prediction, $\hat g(x)$, as a local linear model \citep{stone1977consistent} via the following equations,

-where $\mathcal{F}$ is some set of functions.
+Here, $\mathcal{F}$ is some set of functions.
 In their paper, they focused in particular on linear models and demonstrated its superior performance over other local models such as LOESS \citep{cleveland1988locally} and untuned RF.

-In a very recent paper, \cite{friedberg2018local} also combined random forests with linear models.
+In a recent paper, \cite{friedberg2018local} also combined random forests with linear models.
 Their work is similar to that of \cite{bloniarz2016supervised} in the sense that they also use the proximity weights of random forests to fit a local linear model.
 Specifically, they focus on linear models, and they fit a ridge regularized linear model,

 and use $\hat \mu(x)$ as the estimate for $\E[Y|X = x]$.
 Similar to \cite{chaudhuri1994piecewise}, they adapt the splitting function to account for the fitting of such local models.
-When evaluating a split on a parent node P, the split is adapted by fitting a ridge regression in each parent node P to predict $\hat{Y}_{P,Ridge}$ from $X_{P}$ and then the standard CART splitting procedure on the residuals $Y_P - \hat{Y}_{P,Ridge}$ is used to select a splitting point.
-This results in a fast splitting algorithm which utilizes the residuals to model for local effects in forest creation and optimize for the fitted models which are later used for regression.
+When evaluating a split on a parent node P, the potential split is evaluated by fitting a ridge regression in each parent node P to predict $\hat{Y}_{P,Ridge}$ from $X_{P}$ and then using the standard CART split point selection procedure on the residuals $Y_P - \hat{Y}_{P,Ridge}$.
+This results in a fast splitting algorithm which utilizes the residuals to model for local effects in forest creation.
+In order to emphasize the difference between this recursive splitting scheme and the scheme presented in this paper, we explore a simple example in Appendix \ref{appendix:LinSplitComparison}.
+By contrast, our splitting algorithm finds the optimal binary split which will result in the minimum training MSE when linear aggregation is used.
+We believe this makes it well suited to settings in which there are both discontinuities and smooth effects in the underlying data.

-\subsection{Our contribution}
+\subsection{Our Contribution}

+Our main contribution is to develop a fast algorithm to find the best partition for a tree with a ridge regularized linear model as aggregation function.